jcwijaya/CSCI-6560-Database-Security-Project/README.md

 Download the JSON key, and put this under [configs](/server/src/configs) directory as `key.json`.

 Run `npm run dev` to start up the server.
+The server runs locally on [http:localhost:5000](http:localhost:5000).

 ## Database Setup